Thamed-Chowdhury/AutoAccidentNet/README.md

 Clone the repository and change your current directory to the cloned repository file.
 ## Step 3:
 Open the notebook named **pipeline_notebook**
 In the pipeline notebook, You have to at least input 4 fields: Gemini_API_Keys, newspaper_name , date and url.
+Note, date means the publish date of the last news that you want.
 If you want to just test it quickly, set DEBUG = True.
-Otherwise, if you want the full output, set it to True
+Otherwise, if you want the full output, set it to False.
 ![image](https://github.com/user-attachments/assets/a359c0c1-23a6-48f2-b01e-a0c744d5cfb4)
 ## Step 4:
 You can see the output logs ar the end of the notebook.
 If everything goes correct, a csv file will be saved in SCRAPED folder